wbaopaul/scATAC-pro/README.md

                                input: filtered peak by cell matrix file path
                                output: TF by cell matrix indicating TF accessibility (chromVAR object)
           runDA: doing differential accessibility analysis
-                           input: two groups like 0:1,2 here group1 (consist of cluster 0 and 1),
-                                  and group2 will be cluster2
+                           input: either two groups named like '0:1,2' here group1 (consist of cluster 0 and 1), and group2 will be cluster2 or specified as 'one,rest'
                            output: differential peaks in txt format saved at the same directory as seurat_obj.rds
           runGO: doing GO analysis
                            input: result of runDA module (.txt file)